abhiyankhanal/go-logger/README.md

 # Formatting

-By default, the format of all log messages is as seen above (on pic).
+By default, the format of all log messages.
 But, you can change the default format to one of your choosing.

 After generating a logger, you can do it for the instance of the logger.